smherwig/phoenix-nginx-eval/README.md

 netmask 255.255.255.0
 ```

 Reboot the machine.
-AFter reboot, the `eno1` physical port will have IP adress
+After reboot, the `eno1` physical port will have IP adress
 `192.168.99.10`.

 On you Mac, hookup the Ethernet cable and go to